-Peter J. Marsh: Nautical & Outdoor Writer-Photographer
+Peter J. Marsh: Nautical & Outdoor Writer

-- writing that is accurate and informative
+- Copy writing that is accurate, informative

-- re-printing my work for commercial use
+- Re-printing my work for commercial use

-- CLICK HERE to read more about my writing career 1988-2017
+More about my writing career 1988-2017

-BOOK FOR SALE: I am the distributor of “Tango Round the Horn”
+I am the distributor of “Tango Round the Horn”

 Larry Barber’s story of the WWII voyage of the Tango, the last U.S. windjammer to round Cape Horn, covers the ship’s history from launch in 1904 as the German square rigger Hans, through its conversion into a Santa Monica casino ship in the 1930’s, and final revival as a six- masted lumber schooner in 1941. $14 (postage paid) contact me to buy a copy.

-All polite comments will be approved–consider supporting this site!
+All polite comments will be approved!